Sebaceous carcinoma: Sentinel lymph node biopsy

 Regional nodes are involved in as many as 10 to 28% of periocular SGc.
 Nodal involvement in extraocular SGc is less well studied.
 The rate of metastasis is approximately 4.4% for ocular SGc and 1.4% for extraocular SGc.
 Since periocular tumors have a higher rate of regional metastasis than extraocular tumors, SLNB is currently recommended for SGc stage T2c or higher according to the AJCC guidelines (10–20 mm in greatest dimension and involving the full thickness of the eyelid).
 SLNB is not routinely recommended for extraocular SGc.
 Treatment for nodal metastasis confirmed via SLNB involves advanced imaging studies (CT with or without PET scan), followed by removal of the primary tumor and regional lymph nodes, with adjuvant radiotherapy.
-However, it is important to note there has been no evidence of decreased mortality in those who had SLNB identified lymph node involvement.
+There has been no evidence of decreased mortality in those who had SLNB identified lymph node involvement.
 In addition, subsequent risks associated with surgical and radiotherapy may increase morbidity.